ghostric/scannertest_C-/README.md

 Goal for this portion:
 - to log running processes in an outfile with runtime, description of process, and in broad terms safe or unsafe.
--record activity of each program
+- record activity of each program
--give percent amount on how "vulnerable" system is
+- give percent amount on how "vulnerable" system is

 all this to be recorded in personal log.txt files